December 2015 – December 2016

 Having emailed the Commune di Parenti many times from Thailand and the UK, and obtaining all the required documentation (I thought) to travel to Parenti and start the process, things were sounding promising.

 On arriving however, it was a very different story.

-The chap I was dealing with was adamant I had to live in Parenti for him to lodge the paperwork.
-This was after I advised that Cosenza is where we planned to live; he wasn’t interested.
+The chap I was dealing with was adamant I must live in Parenti for him to lodge the paperwork.
+This was after I advised that Cosenza is where I planned to live; he wasn’t interested.

 Commune di Cosenza